begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### EXAMPLES

-    PRINTER ON;* Open a spool job
+        PRINTER ON             ;* Open a spool job
-    FOR I =1 TO 60
+        FOR I = 1 TO 60
-    	    PRINT "Line ":I ;* Send to printer
+           PRINT "Line " : I   ;* Send to printer
            PRINTER OFF
-    	    PRINT "+": ;* Send to terminal
+           PRINT "+" :         ;* Send to terminal
            PRINTER ON          ;* Back to printer
         NEXT I
         PRINTER CLOSE          ;* Allow spooler to print it

 ## PRINTERR